 - Authorized representatives:

 - Last four digits of SSN

 When integrating a ACH payments API, you’re operating in a heavily regulated financial space; because of this, collecting the right information from the appropriate parties is imperative.
-Dwolla can help you mitigate some of the risk in managing sensitive data – for example, SSNs can route directly to Dwolla’s servers rather than hitting your platform directly.
+Dwolla can help you mitigate some of the risk in managing sensitive data – for example, banking information can route directly to Dwolla’s servers rather than hitting your servers directly.

 Get started with ACH transfers

 We'll help you design your ideal payments experience.

 We’ve sent you a message to kick off the conversation with our team.
 Please check your inbox.

 There was an error and the form was not submitted.